rblades/dhworkbook_master/docs/supporting materials/topicmodel-r-dhbox.md

 ## Reading data from a directory

 This is an alternative way of ingesting documents for topic modeling.
 Earlier, you learned how to use wget and some other scripts to download full text documents from Canadiana.org as well as from the Library and Archives Canada (the Canadian war diary).
 The code below loads those documents into Mallet, after which you can proceed to build a topic model.
-In the command line, cd into your folder that has your downloaded materials.
-At the command line, cd into your folder, and type $ pwd to get the full path.
-Copy it, go back to RStudio, and paste it into the line below between the " marks.
+In the command line, `cd` into your folder that has your downloaded materials.
+At the command line, `cd` into your folder, and type `$ pwd` to get the full path.
+Copy it, go back to RStudio, and paste it into the line below between the `"` quotation marks.

 ```r
 documents <- mallet.read.dir("/home/shawngraham/war-diary-text")